-Bruce Livesey is an award-winning investigative journalist and the lead investigative reporter for the National Observer.
-His writing has appeared in most major magazines and newspapers in Canada, including The Globe and Mail,Report on Business Magazine, National Post, Toronto Star, The Gazette, The Walrus, Canadian Business, Canadian Lawyer and The Financial Post.
+Bruce Livesey is an award-winning journalist and investigative reporter.
+His writing has appeared in major newspapers and magazines, including The Globe and Mail,Report on Business Magazine, The Guardian, National Post, Toronto Star, Christian Science Monitor, The Gazette, The Walrus, Canadian Business, Canadian Lawyer, Buzzfeed and The Financial Post.

 In 2012, Livesey's bestselling book about fraud in the financial industry, Thieves of Bay Street, was published by Random House and was nominated for an Arthur Ellis Award for best non-fiction crime book the following year.